Oberon (Weber)

 Against his doctor's advice, Weber undertook the project commissioned by the actor-impresario Charles Kemble for financial reasons.
 Having been offered the choice of Faust or Oberon as subject matter, he travelled to London to complete the music, learning English to be better able to follow the libretto, before the premiere of the opera.
 However, the pressure of rehearsals, social engagements and composing extra numbers destroyed his health, and Weber died in London on 5 June 1826.

+The autograph manuscript of the opera was donated by Emperor Alexander II to the National Library of Russia, where it is currently preserved.